 In fact, it seems most people have never even heard of Flocking before (myself included).
 Until I stumbled across the term a few weeks ago, I would have guessed it was some sort of fabric.
 Which is a shame, because this finishing technique is quite easy to do and creates stunning results with little effort.
 It’s nothing more than coating an adhesive base with thousands of tiny fibers to give it texture.

 The problem?
 These products aren’t cheap.
 Buying the Flocking powder, adhesive and applicator tool will run you close to $50… for a single color.
 On the upside, we as Makers can 3D print the tool ourselves, and substitute a more affordable adhesive to achieve beautiful results.

 The inhalation of Flocking particles can cause a respiratory condition known as Flock Worker’s Lung.
-Pick up a respirator mask from your local hardware store’s paint department.
+Pick up a respirator or dust mask from your local hardware store’s paint department.
 Otherwise, a quick sneeze can send a cloud of these flying up in to your face.

 Printed Parts List